quangv/docs/src/doc/manual/monaca_ci/overview.rst

 In order to use Monaca CI, you will need to integrate  GitHub with your Monaca account.
 If you haven't done it, please follow the instruction below:

 #.
 Link your Monaca account to  GitHub.
-Please refer to :ref:` GitHub_integration`.
+Please refer to :ref:`github_integration`.
 #.
 Connect your project to your  GitHub repository.
 Please refer to :ref:`version_control_configuration`.

 .. note:: In order to use Monaca CI, Cordova 6.2 or higher is required.